-Situated on the lake shore the pilgrim path follows the footsteps of the medieval Lough Derg pilgrims not to Station Island where pilgrims normally go today, but to the threshold of the larger Saints Island which acted as a gateway for several hundred years.
-This moderate walk is approximately 12k, commencing and finishing at the Visitor Centre – guide sheets at the Visitor Centre.
+Situated on the lake shore the Lough Derg Pilgrim Path follows the footsteps of the medieval Lough Derg Pilgrim not to Station Island where pilgrims normally go today, but to the shore nearest the larger Saints Island.
+The island was the location of the monastery which for several hundred years acted as a gateway to St Patrick’s Purgatory.
+This moderate walk is approximately 12km/7miles, commencing and finishing near the Visitor Centre at the end of the R233 from Pettigo Village.
+(Pilgrim Path guide sheets are available at the Visitor Centre located on the Lakeshore.)

-At 1.75km, a fingerpost points down to St Brigid’s Well, marked by a modern metal cross which is festooned — like the bush above it — with pilgrims’ votive rags.
-The goal of the pilgrimage is the edge of the lake opposite Saints Island where one can still see the stones that formed the foundation of the wooden bridge that would have brought medieval pilgrims across to Station Island.
-The path continues full circle to the visitor centre where the walk began.
+The goal of the pilgrim on this path is the point on the lough shore opposite Saints Island where one can still see the stones that formed the foundation of the wooden bridge that gave access to the monastery in the later medieval period (see image at the top of this page).
+From there the path continues full circle to the visitor centre where the walk began.

 At the start and at several points along the Pilgrim Path information boards offer further interesting detail about the route and its features.
 The Lough Derg Pilgrim Path offers ever-changing views of Station Island, the intriguing site of the original Purgatory Cave and the location of the pilgrimage in its present form.